-A parent may update contact information by contacting the elementary office at 903-633-1560.
+A parent may update contact information by contacting Melissa Shows at melissa.shows@efisd.org or 903-633-1540.

 Automated Emergency Communications

 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 An emergency situation may include early dismissal, delayed opening, or restricted access to the campus due to severe weather, another emergency, or a security threat.
 It is crucial to notify your child's school when a phone number changes.